 Shernaaz Palkhivala – Montessori Teacher

 Shernaaz graduated from the University of Mumbai, India with a major in French.
 She was first a parent at Cedar River Montessori, then joined the staff as an assistant to Mr. Jerry in 2006.
 With Mr. Jerry’s encouragement, Shernaaz earned her AMS Early Childhood Credential from MEIPN in 2013.
-She then interned and co-taught with Mr. Jerry for a year before co-teaching with Miss Sarah for one year, and she is now a lead teacher.
+She then interned and co-taught with Mr. Jerry for a year before co-teaching for one year before becoming a lead teacher.
 Before working at Cedar River Montessori, Shernaaz was a tour guide with French, German and Spanish speaking tourists and toured with them all over North India.
 She is the proud parent of two Cedar River Montessori graduates!

 Lucy Towne – Assistant Teacher